 With this project – in which we collaborate cross-domain and from a coherence of perspectives with Buitenplaats Doornburgh, the HKU and the UMCU – we want to give more familiarity to the subject of stimulus processing.
 To create more understanding for ourselves and for the other.
 To deal with each other out of respect, curiosity, tolerance and recognition.

-In the podcast series The Stimulus Podcast, we talk to a (neuro)diverse group of guests about stimuli and stimulus processing.
-The motto of the podcast series is: ‘Only in a conversation with the other, you find out how differently you experience the world’.
-Through the conversations, we explored how differences in perception of the world may or may not affect people’s behaviour, moods and everyday existence.
-In the exhibition Prikkel, the artists and scientists who curated the exhibition challenge you to especially undergo and experience the differences in stimulus processing.
-The Prikkel podcast focuses on the experts by experience or those closely involved themselves.
-In the five episodes, expect heartwarming conversations about high sensitivity and creativity, about dyslexia, about getting an autism diagnosis later in life, AD(H)D, colour blindness and coping mechanisms and about young people’s experience of overstimulation at school.
-You listen to the podcast (bi-)weekly on its own, or as an addition to a visit to Prikkel.
+In the podcast series De Prikkelpodcast we talk to a (neuro)diverse group of guests about stimuli and stimulus processing.
+The motto of the podcast series is: ‘Only in a conversation with the other, do you discover how differently you experience the world’.
+Through the conversations we investigated how the differences in experiencing the world do or do not influence behavior, mood and the everyday existence of people.
+In the exhibition Prikkel, the artists and scientists who put together the exhibition challenge you to undergo and experience the differences in stimulus processing.
+In De Prikkelpodcast the experts by experience or closely involved people themselves are central.
+In the ten episodes you can expect heartwarming conversations about high sensitivity and creativity, about dyslexia, about being diagnosed with autism at a later age, AD(H)D, color blindness and coping mechanisms and about the experience of young people with overstimulation at school.
+You can listen to the podcast in your favorite podcast app.
+It’s in spoken Dutch language.